Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 GITHUB-EMBED https://github.com/Samic8/robust-ui-examples/blob/9372addf01d65620ea8a62c286041141887e66fd/src/components/BarGraph/BarGraph.test.js javascript 1-18,47-49 GITHUB-EMBED

+It's not ideal that we need to create the graphContainer variable, we will see why it's needed in a moment.

 Visually -- although we won't see it in these tests -- the bar graph with the variables we have set up would look like this:

 ![Bar Chart Example](./bar-graph.png)